Israel Idonije: Cleveland Browns

-Chicago Bears
+Chicago Bears (first stint)

-Idonije was obtained by the Chicago Bears as a practice squad player late in the 2003 season and made the final roster the following year.
+Idonije was subsequently signed to the Chicago Bears' practice squad for the final six weeks of the season.

+He made the final roster the following year.
 Idonije also played gunner on the punt coverage team.

 In 2006, Idonije became a restricted free agent and the Buffalo Bills attempted to sign him, but the Bears retained him by matching their offer.
-During the 2007 NFL Season, Idonije had three consecutive games with a blocked field goal or extra point.
+During the 2007 NFL season, Idonije had three consecutive games with a blocked field goal or extra point.
 In 2008, Idonije set career highs in sacks (3.5), tackles (22), and passes defenced (6).
 In May 2009, signed a two-year, $7 million contract extension with the Bears.
-On December 30, 2009 Idonije was placed on injured reserve due to a foot injury.
+On December 30, 2009, Idonije was placed on injured reserve due to a foot injury.

 In 2010, week 5 at the Carolina Panthers, Idonije recorded 3 sacks.

 In 2011, in week 15 against the Seattle Seahawks, Idonije scored his first NFL touchdown after a fumble recovery in the end zone after Tarvaris Jackson had the ball stripped by Julius Peppers.

 With the drafting of Shea McClellin in 2012, Idonije was moved to defensive tackle.
 In the second game of the preseason against the Washington Redskins, Idonije recorded 2½ sacks on rookie and Heisman Trophy winner Robert Griffin III.
 Idonije would once again record 2½ sacks in week three against the St. Louis Rams.
 Idonije ended the season with 40 tackles, 7.5 sacks, and a forced fumble, and he was later named to the USA Today All-Joe Team.